Fort Peck Fishing with Matt Sunderman

-Licensed Montana fishing outfitter Bernie Hildebrand guides out of Hell Creek Marina, 26 miles north of Jordan, and works the fish-rich reaches of the lake from Gilbert Creek on the east to Timber Creek and the Narrows on the west.
+Licensed Montana fishing guide Matt Sunderman guides out of Hell Creek State Park, 26 miles north of Jordan, and works the fish-rich reaches of the lake from Gilbert Creek on the east to Timber Creek and the Narrows on the west.
 It’s some of the best fishing on the entire lake.

-Spring finds him chasing big lake trout on Fort Peck.
+Spring finds Matt chasing big lake trout on Fort Peck.
 Throughout the summer, there are opportunities for walleyes, smallmouth bass and northern pike.

 Fort Peck Reservoir holds the world record for saugeye at 15.66 pounds, the co-world record for sauger at 8.75 pounds, the old state record for walleye at 16.63 pounds and current smallmouth bass record at 7.51 pounds.
 Fort Peck is a great fishing adventure, best enjoyed with a good fishing guide.